 You can also watch our video on the company formation comparison between Singapore and Hong Kong:

 Even if Singapore ranks the same as Hong Kong in terms of economy, the World Bank has chosen the city-state to be the easiest country to do business in several times in row.
-So, when deciding to open a Singapore company, one should really take this into consideration.
+So, when deciding to start a Singapore company, one should really take this into consideration.
 According to the same World Bank, the company registration process in Singapore consists in three steps: